01 of 10

 Electrical boxes are critical components of your home's electrical system.
 But for many DIYers, the wide variety of boxes is bewildering.
-There are plastic and metal boxes; new work and old work boxes; round, square, and octagonal boxes; and boxes with load ratings for ceiling fans and heavy light fixtures.
-Here's a look at the most common types of boxes for household applications, to help you get the right parts for your next project.Continue to 2 of 9 below.
+There are plastic and metal boxes; "new work" and "old work" boxes; round, square, and octagonal boxes; and boxes with load ratings for ceiling fans and heavy light fixtures.
+All of the most commonly used boxes for home wiring projects are available at home centers and large hardware stores.Continue to 2 of 10 below.

 Metal and Plastic Electrical Boxes

 Most electrical boxes are either metal or plastic.
 If you are using metal conduit to run wiring to the electrical box, then a metal box is required—to anchor the conduit and because the conduit and metal box system itself may be used to ground the system.
 If you are using non-metallic cable, such as Type NM-B (non-metallic sheathed cable), then you can use either plastic boxes or metal boxes, as long as the cable is secured to the box with an appropriate cable clamp.

 Modern wiring systems with...
 NM-B cable usually include a ground wire inside the cable, so the box is not part of the grounding system (however, metal boxes must be connected to the system ground, usually with a short length of wire called a pigtail).Continue to 3 of 10 below.